 - Care homes death

-- Hospital deaths, including complications in cardiology and urology procedures and labour
+- Hospital deaths, including complications in cardiology and urology procedures, elective surgeries and labour

 - Neonatal deaths